kostyfisik/SAS-proteins/README.md

 "Improved technique for calculating X-ray scattering intensity of biopolymers in solution: Evaluation of the form, volume, and surface of a particle"

-Authors:M. Yu.
-Pavlov, B. A. Fedorov;
+Authors: M. Yu.
+Pavlov, B. A. Fedorov

 First published: June 1983